RusseII/DailyUpdate/README.md

 It sends the update to `The Whole Family` group chat.

 If you ever get a `500` response, that is a bug.
-Please report to [http://t.me/russeii](http://t.me/russeii)
+Please [message me](http://t.me/russeii) on telegram.